All students must meet the Requirements for the Master's Degree

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An acceptable undergraduate major in biochemistry, biology, chemistry, or a related field.
-The general (aptitude) Graduate Record Examination (GRE) and the subject GREs are NOT required, but may be helpful to your application.
-Completion of the following courses may also be helpful: year-long courses in organic chemistry (equivalent to CHEM 047 / CHEM 048 or CHEM 141/ CHEM 142); physical chemistry (equivalent to CHEM 165), and physics (equivalent to PHYS 051 / PHYS 152); quantitative chemistry; mathematics (preferably through differential and integral calculus); a biological science.
-If a physical chemistry course has not been taken previously, a student must take Physical Chemistry (CHEM 165) in their 1st year (for which they do not receive credit toward the M.S. degree).
+The general (aptitude) Graduate Record Examination (GRE) and the subject GREs are NOT required but may be helpful to your application.
+Completion of the following courses may also be helpful: year-long courses in organic chemistry (equivalent to CHEM 1500 / CHEM 1550 or CHEM 2580/ CHEM 2585); physical chemistry (equivalent to CHEM 2600), and physics (equivalent to PHYS 1600 / PHYS 1650); quantitative chemistry; mathematics (preferably through differential and integral calculus); a biological science.
+If a physical chemistry course has not been taken previously, a student must take Physical Chemistry (CHEM 2600) in their 1st year (for which they do not receive credit toward the M.S. degree).

 Minimum Degree Requirements

 A minimum of 30 credits (at least 17 of which must be taken from graduate courses offered by the Department of Biochemistry and 6 of which must be at the 6000-level) and successful completion of a comprehensive exam are required for completion of the master's degree in biochemistry.
 Students must meet all of the requirements stipulated by the UVM Graduate College for the Master's Degree.